The Benefits of CBD For Horses

 How Does CBD Help Horses?

 The endocannabinoid system is responsible for homeostasis (balance) within the body.
-Just as with us and our dogs, a horse’s body reacts with the cannabinoids (CBD) to determine and resolve bodily imbalances at the cellular level.
+Just as with us and our dogs, a horse’s body reacts with the cannabinoids (like CBD) to resolve bodily imbalance at the cellular level.
 When researching the effects of CBD on animals, you may notice the research on horses is limited.
-But, luckily every mammal possesses an endocannabinoid system.
-This means the research documented in mice, cats, dogs, and other animals in regard to CBD can also be applied to horses.
-You can learn more about the endocannabinoid system here.

-In this study, Dr. Guay and her student researchers are administering different types of CBD (oil, pellets) to horses and measuring their heart rate and cortisol levels.
-They are also observing horses to determine if CBD may help with cribbing behaviors, and other types of obsessive-compulsive equine behavior.
+In this study, Dr. Guay and her student researchers are administering different types of CBD for horses and measuring their heart rate and cortisol levels.
+They are also observing horses to determine if CBD may help horses with cribbing behaviors, and other types of obsessive-compulsive equine behavior.

 Dr. Guay stated “By the end of this study, we hope to have the data that will define and document what exactly is going on with the horses.
 Is it actually helping to minimize stress and stereotypical behavior?”
 She hopes that once the evidence is available for horses, food production animals can be next on the list to be studied.

 At this time, the amount of studies and research regarding CBD for horses is still limited, but the amount of anecdotal evidence is exceptional.
 First-hand accounts from horse lovers and equine veterinarians have indicated that CBD has resulted in significant improvement of their horses’ ailments.

 Related: CBD for Horse Anxiety